angelinsebastian/USBikeshareData/README.md

 ### Submission

-iPython notebook will be shared as a PDF document.
+iPython notebook will be shared as a HTML document.
 Make sure to cite all appropriate sources.
 (Contained within this README)

 ## File Descriptions